 How to Make Stuffed Shells with Spinach Step by Step

-ingredients for stuffed shells with spinach in individual bowls.
+Ingredients for stuffed shells with spinach in individual bowls.

 spinach and garlic in a pan.

-stuffed shells with spinach in a casserole dish with basil.
+Casserole dish with stuffed shells with spinach garnished with fresh basil.

 Meet Becky Hardin